 Traditional Lath and Plaster

-During the 20th century, expanded metal lath (EML) began to supersede timber lath both in new work and often in renovation work as well, being cheaper to buy and quicker to fix.
+During the 20th century, expanded metal lath (EML) began to supersede timber lath in new work and often in renovation work as well, being cheaper and quicker to fix.
 Lime plasters stick less easily to EML and there was also a move towards using harder cement-based plasters and gypsum.

-(We supply both sawn and riven laths.)
+(Mike Wye supplies both sawn and riven laths.)

-It is important to stagger the lath on installation so that the ends of the laths are not all in a straight line.
+It is important you stagger the lath on installation so that the ends of the laths are not all in a straight line.
 This will avoid introducing a weak stress line in the finished lath and plaster.

 Soak new lath before fixing to ensure that they tighten when they dry.